Solomon Lozovsky

-Solomon Abramovich Lozovsky (Соломон Абрамович Лозовский; (Note: family birth name: Dridzo Дридзо) 16 March 1878 – 12 August 1952) was a prominent Communist and Bolshevik revolutionary, a high-ranking official in the Soviet government, including as a Presidium member of the All-Union Central Council of Trade Unions, a Central Committee member of the Communist Party, a member of the Supreme Soviet, a deputy people's commissar for foreign affairs and the head of the Soviet Information Bureau (Sovinformburo).
+Solomon Abramovich Lozovsky (Соломо́н Абра́мович Лозо́вский; (Note: family birth name: Dridzo Дридзо) 16 March 1878 – 12 August 1952) was a prominent Communist and Bolshevik revolutionary, a high-ranking official in the Soviet government, including as a Presidium member of the All-Union Central Council of Trade Unions, a Central Committee member of the Communist Party, a member of the Supreme Soviet, a deputy people's commissar for foreign affairs and the head of the Soviet Information Bureau (Sovinformburo).
 He was also the chair of the department of International Relations at the Higher Party School.
 Lozovsky was executed in 1952, together with thirteen other members of Jewish Anti-Fascist Committee, in an event known as the Night of the Murdered Poets.
 He was the last and oldest Old Bolshevik to be murdered on Stalin's orders.

 Biography

 Born in 1878 in the Yekaterinoslav Governorate of Ukraine in the Russian Empire to a Jewish family (of possibly Sephardic lineage) he said at his trial near the end of his life that "my father was a Hebrew teacher.
 He knew Talmud ... and wrote poetry in Hebrew.
 My mother was illiterate.
 My father taught me to read Hebrew, to pray, and to read Russian."
 Having left school at 11, he returned to complete his education at the age of 20, served two years in the army (1901–1903), and joined the Russian Social Democratic Labour Party (RSDLP) in Yekaterinoslav in 1901.
 He spent two years organising railway workers.
 As was common for members of the underground movements of the time, he adopted a pseudonym, "Lozovsky" (from the town Lozovaya, near Kharkov, Ukraine).
 He moved to Saint Petersburg in August 1903, but was arrested soon after his arrival, and held in prison without trial for a year, before being exiled to Kazan.
 While in exile, in November 1904, he learnt about the split in the RSDLP, and joined the Bolsheviks.
 He was arrested in October 1905 for taking part in a raid on Kazan police station, released after three weeks, re-arrested in Saint Petersburg in December, then arrested twice in quick succession after escaping to Kharkov.
 He was in prison from July 1906 to May 1908, but escaped during deportation to Irkutsk.
 He spent the period from 1908 to 1917 in Paris, where at different times he ran an employment bureau for Russian émigrés, an adult school for electricians, a bakers' co-operative, and a garage.
 During this time he was a prominent Bolshevik "conciliator", who wanted to reunite all factions of the RSDLP, including the Mensheviks - an approach which brought him into conflict with Lenin.
 By 1914 he had either left or been expelled by the Bolsheviks, and his closest political links were with the left wing of the French Socialist Party.
 He rejoined the Bolsheviks in June 1917, after his return to Russia.